Skip to content

 4. Double-check the spelling - your TEAMID must be correct and the Loop App Group must match the format shown in the previous step

-• A mistake here means you will not be able to build Loop until you fix it
+• A mistake here means you will not be able to build the Loop app until you fix it

 5. Click Continue and then Register.